-- B. burgdorferi sensu stricto predominates in the USA with an associated pattern of musculoskeletal complications.
+- B. burgdorferi sensu stricto is the only species isolated in the USA with an associated pattern of musculoskeletal and neurological complications.

 - In the UK, areas where infection is acquired include Exmoor, the New Forest, the South Downs, parts of Wiltshire and Berkshire, Surrey, West Sussex, Thetford Forest, the Lake District, the North Yorkshire moors and the Scottish Highlands.